 Discussion:

+In case the PHY stores the feedback, also for, e.g., beamforming report poll frames the CHAN_MAT_TYPE and corresponding fields should be present.
+Since the PHY cannot tell a PPDU carries a poll frame, CHAN_MAT_TYPE and corresponding fields should be present always.

-We could solve it similar to how it is done for the delta SNR.
-Delta SNR is optional for a similar reason, although there it is mentioned that it is only present for a feedback frame, but this is questionable, because in this case the entire PSDU goes to the MAC and the MAC reads out the fields.
-I would say the delta SNR is present when receiving an NDP following an NDPA requesting MU feedback.
-So this needs to change.
+Having said that, a similar observation could be made for the DELTA_SNR.
+There it is mentioned that it is only present for a feedback frame, but that is in error, because in that case the entire PSDU goes to the MAC and the MAC reads out the fields.
+I would say the DELTA_SNR at least is present after receiving an NDP following an NDPA requesting MU feedback.
+It can stay optional, however, because for SU feedback it isn’t present.

-Having said that, the issue with CHAN_MAT_TYPE is that other RXVECTOR entries rely on it being present.
-It seems better to add a enumerated type NONE and only set CHAN_MAT_TYPE to COMPRESSED_SV when receiving an NDP and to NONE otherwise.

 Resolution:

 Editor, in Table 22-1 change the value field of parameter DELTA_SNR for condition FORMAT is VHT as follows:

-If receiving a beamforming feedback frame in which the Feedback Type subfield in the VHT MIMO Control field indicates(#3354) MU, cContains a set of delta SNR values(#2352) for each space-time stream for a subset of the subcarriers as defined in 8.4.1.48 (MU Exclusive Beamforming Report field) if the Feedback Type subfield in the STA Info field for the STA in the NDPA preceeding a received NDP indicates(#3354) MU.
+If receiving a beamforming feedback frame in which the Feedback Type subfield in the VHT MIMO Control field indicates(#3354) MU, cContains a set of delta SNR values(#2352) for each space-time stream for a subset of the subcarriers as defined in 8.4.1.48 (MU Exclusive Beamforming Report field) if the Feedback Type subfield in the STA Info field for the STA in the NDPA preceding the last received NDP indicates(#3354) MU.
 Not present otherwise.

-Editor, in Table 22-1 change the value field of parameter CHAN_MAT_TYPE for condition FORMAT is VHT as follows:

-Set to COMPRESSED_SV for a received and processed NDP.
-Set to NONE otherwise.